ivancheesecake/Bertud/README.md

 Options:
 * `dispatcherIP` - The IP address of the server
-* `workerID` - The statically assigned IP of the slave
+* `workerID` - The statically assigned id of the slave
 * `tempFolder` - Path of temporary files

 Sample `slave_config.json`